Rari-Capital/docs/src/fuse/README.md

 ### Interpreting Exchange Rates

-The fToken [Exchange Rate](https://compound.finance/docs/fTokens#exchange-rate) is scaled by the difference in decimals between the fToken and the underlying asset.
+The fToken exchange rate is scaled by the difference in decimals between the fToken and the underlying asset.

 ```js
 const onefTokenInUnderlying =